noahgsolomon/brainrot.js/README.md

 - https://speechify.com/text-to-speech-api/

-from above, get api access by signing up, and then get audio from trump, joe, etc. on youtube (we'll compile a list of audio files here soon)
+from above, get api access by signing up, and then get audio from trump, joe, etc. from the training_audio/ folder to train your own voices for these characters on your speechify account

 #### how to get open ai credentials: